 Masters Degree Programs in Political Science

-In general, master's degree programs in political science focus their curricula around concepts like constitutional rights, foreign policies and regional politics.
-They may also cover critical thinking, reasoning, research, organization and writing.
-Some programs also offer students the option of pursuing a concentration or specialization within political science, such as comparative politics, public policy, international relations or political theory.
-Political science programs generally offer students the opportunity to participate in internships or study abroad experiences.
-Most programs also require students complete a thesis and a comprehensive examination.
+Master's degree programs in political science focus their curricula around concepts like constitutional rights, foreign policies and regional politics.
+Some programs also offer students the option of pursuing a concentration within political science, such as comparative politics, public policy, international relations or political theory.
+Most programs also require completion of a thesis and a comprehensive examination.
+Internships and study abroad experiences are typically available as well.

 Applicants to a graduate program in political science should have previously completed a bachelor's degree with coursework in political science or a related field, such as the social sciences.
 Most programs require applicants to submit official transcripts and GRE scores, and many programs ask applicants to submit a resume or a writing sample.